dladowitz/coding-for-non-coders/readme.md

 	* You should see a line that says 'Nothing to commit, working directory clean'
 * Push to github
 	* **git push origin master -u**
 * Go back to github refresh the page.
-You should  your code is up there
+You should  your code is up there.
-* Create a <a href="http://paperplanes.io/" target="_blank">Paperplanes.io</a> account
+* Create a <a href="http://paperplane.io/" target="_blank">paperplane.io</a> account
 * Create a site linked to your github repository
+	* For some reason the paperplane link shows up wrong.
+You need to remove **https://www.paperplane.io** from the begining of the url. 	* It should look ike **catster-static.paperplane.io/**

 #### You did it!
 Scroll down